yinzi-xiao/Finite-size-correction-for-surface-code/README.md

 # Finite-size-correction-for-surface-code
-The repository contains all data and code in paper &lt;Exact results on finite size corrections for surface codes tailored to biased noise>.
+The repository contains all data and code in paper &lt;Exact results on finite size corrections for surface codes tailored to biased noise>./

 Repository structure:
 <toolbox.py>: python file which contains editted run function for analysing different error channels.